-- (5) A runner already in the grasp of a tackler and whose forward progress has been stopped. - (6) A kickoff or punt returner attempting to field a kick in the air. - (7) A player on the ground. - (8) A kicker/punter during the kick or during the return (Also see Article 8-h) for additional restrictions against a kicker/punter). - (9) A quarterback at any time after a change of possession (Also see Article 11-e) for additional restrictions against a quarterback after a change of possession). - (10) A player who receives a "blindside" block when the path of the blocker is toward or parallel to his own end line. - (11) The offensive player who attempts a snap during a Field Goal attempt or a Try Kick.
-He is no longer a defenseless player after he has had an opportunity to defend himself or moves downfield. - (b) Prohibited contact against a player who is in a defenseless posture is: - forcibly hitting the defenseless player's head or neck area with the helmet, facemask, forearm, or shoulder, even if the initial contact is lower than the player's neck, and regardless of whether the defensive player also uses his arms to tackle the defenseless player by encircling or grasping him; - (2) lowering the head and making forcible contact with any part of the helmet against any part of the defenseless player's body; or - (3) illegally launching into a defenseless opponent.
+- (5) A runner already in the grasp of a tackler and whose forward progress has been stopped. - (6) A kickoff or punt returner attempting to field a kick in the air who has not had time to clearly become a runner.
+If the player is capable of avoiding or warding off the impending contact of an opponent, he is no longer a defenseless player (for enforcement, see 10-1-1 and AR 12.72). - (7) A player on the ground. - (8) A kicker/punter during the kick or during the return (Also see Article 8-h) for additional restrictions against a kicker/punter). - (9) A quarterback at any time after a change of possession (Also see Article 11-e) for additional restrictions against a quarterback after a change of possession). - (10) A player who receives a "blindside" block when the path of the blocker is toward or parallel to his own end line. - (11) The offensive player who attempts a snap during a Field Goal attempt or a Try Kick.
+He is no longer a defenseless player after he has had an opportunity to defend himself or moves downfield. - (b) Prohibited contact against a player who is in a defenseless posture is:

+- (1) forcibly hitting the defenseless player's head or neck area with the helmet, facemask, forearm, or shoulder, even if the initial contact is lower than the player's neck, and regardless of whether the defensive player also uses his arms to tackle the defenseless player by encircling or grasping him; - (2) lowering the head and making forcible contact with any part of the helmet against any part of the defenseless player's body; or - (3) illegally launching into a defenseless opponent.
 It is an illegal launch if a player (i) leaves both feet prior to contact to spring forward and upward into his opponent, and (ii) uses any part of his helmet to initiate forcible contact against any part of his opponent's body.
-(This does not apply to contact against a runner, unless the runner is still considered to be a defenseless player, as defined in Article 9.)
+(This does not apply to contact against a runner, unless the runner is still considered to be a defenseless player, as defined in Article 9).